 Market: The pair (symbol) to trade.
 Quadency's standard convention is Base/Quote.

-Wait Time To Cancel and Replace Orders: Enter the number of minutes to wait before cancelling both open orders and submitting a new set of orders.
+Wait Time To Cancel and Replace Orders: Enter the number of minutes to wait before canceling both open orders and submitting a new set of orders.